Imoeka1/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function that searches a string
+function that locates a substring